 In New York and New Jersey, the distracted driving laws are primary enforcement laws.

 What Distracted Driving Laws Work Best?

-A new study from the University of Alabama at Birmingham School of Public Health sought to determine which distracted driving laws are the most effective at saving lives.
+A study from the University of Alabama at Birmingham School of Public Health sought to determine which distracted driving laws are the most effective at saving lives.

 The study concluded that states with primary enforcement bans have seen the greatest increase in highway safety.
 In fact, primary texting bans were associated with a three percent reduction in accident fatalities among all age groups.
 In states with such bans, that equates to about 19 saved lives each year.

-While one would think secondary laws would have some effects, the study did not find that to be the case.
+While one would think secondary laws would have some effect, the study did not find that to be the case.
 On the contrary, states with secondary enforcement laws saw no significant reductions in traffic accident deaths, according to researchers.

 This study should be analyzed by lawmakers in states with secondary laws.
 It may prompt those states to change their laws to ones that allow for primary enforcement.

 For people in New Jersey and New York, distracted driving laws may seem like an inconvenience.
 However, as this study shows, these laws clearly are working to keep us safer.